ermak2001/SharedProject/README.md

-# SharedProject - test Hello World
+# SharedProject - Negative automated test
+This is an example